nadinejackson1/support-vector-machines/README.md

 ### Dataset

-We will use the Breast Cancer Wisconsin dataset from the UCI Machine Learning Repository.
+I used the Breast Cancer Wisconsin dataset from the UCI Machine Learning Repository.
 The dataset contains features computed from digitized images of fine needle aspirate (FNA) of breast masses, and the goal is to predict whether the mass is malignant or benign.
 The dataset is included in the scikit-learn library.

 ### Step by Step Guide